dcpedit/redherring/solenoid/README.md

 ![solenoid2](https://user-images.githubusercontent.com/800930/158442910-d3acf829-452f-4a17-b1ee-184f306e5d6a.jpg)

 ## Solenoid (J3)
 You can solder the solenoid wires directly into J3, or you can optionaly use a female header and solder pins to wires.
-I used Mill-Max low-profile headers and pins since there's not that much clearance between the PCB and the case glass.
+I used Mill-Max low-profile headers and round pins since there's not that much clearance between the PCB and the case window.

 You can optionally cut a paper spacer (~0.5mm) under the solenoid to add some dampening, as well as height so that the piston doesn't hit the boot button.
 Without the spacer, you may also need shorter screws.

-Side note:  I originally wanted to use the [SparkFun solenoid](https://www.digikey.com/en/products/detail/sparkfun-electronics/ROB-11015/6163694?utm_adgroup=Solenoids%2C%20Actuators&utm_source=google&utm_medium=cpc&utm_campaign=Shopping_Product_Motors%2C%20Solenoids%2C%20Driver%20Boards%2FModules_NEW&utm_term=&utm_content=Solenoids%2C%20Actuators&gclid=Cj0KCQjwz7uRBhDRARIsAFqjulkD5bvbmNZgF2wNHvgtmM3YLebG2MK83YcMIa4nPg2AEQ-fdcAOFVUaAvB2EALw_wcB), but it didn't work when I hooked it up.
+Side note:  I originally wanted to use the [SparkFun solenoid](https://www.digikey.com/short/ppr2c3z3), but it didn't work when I hooked it up.
 I felt the solenoid trying to fire, but the pin wasn't able to move.
 My guess is that there's not enough current supplied by the USB-C port to drive this solenoid.
 But the more expensive Amazon one I found works fine.

 ## Photos
 ![rh_vintage-11](https://user-images.githubusercontent.com/800930/158265871-e8e6e615-ddaa-4600-be71-8b93424b6f1d.jpg)